fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_14.jpg)

-Figure 5.14: Adding days to a date
+Caption: Adding days to a date

 In this exercise, you learned how to inherit from classes in external libraries.
 This will often be useful, as external libraries may get you